capibawa/harmony.js/README.md

 This is still a work in progress!
 Documentation will be added in the near future.

-For the time being, you may refer to my [current project](https://github.com/biscxit/wumpus-gpt) to see how the package can be used.
+For the time being, you can refer to the [example project](https://github.com/biscxit/discord-module-loader/tree/main/example) to see how the package can be implemented.